goinggo/beego-mgo/README.md

 	./runtests.sh

 	-- Test Web Service API's
-	Run the home page and click the links http://localhost:9003
+	Run the home page and go through the tabs http://localhost:9003

 ### Notes About Architecture